Mastering Working Capital Management: Key Components and Strategies for Optimization

 Why It Matters:

-• Use inventory forecasting techniques.
+• Use inventory forecasting tools to match supply with demand.

-4. Accounts Payable: Optimizing Supplier Relationships
+4. Accounts Payable: Strengthening Supplier Relationships

 Why It Matters: